aliens4real/solar-design-pro/README.md

 ## What this proves

-This was a small-business operations problem that the market priced at $150K and 9 months.
-Built it in 4 weeks for a fraction of the cost, with the operator (the actual domain expert) driving the design decisions.
+This was a small-business operations solution built it in 4 weeks, with the operator (the actual domain expert) driving the design decisions.
 The pattern generalizes — scheduling, estimating, inventory, quoting, dispatch — anywhere a small operator is bottlenecked by tools that don't fit.

 ---